-We use the past continuous to talk about the situations that were happening in the past.
-The past continuous is formed from the past tense of the verb be, together with the -ing form of a verb.
+We use the past continuous tense to talk about the situations that were happening in the past.
+It is formed from the past tense of the verb be, together with the -ing form of a verb.

 Last Friday Sue went swimming.
 She started to swim at 9.00 a.m. and finished at 10.30 a.m.